HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Blog

-When Can Babies Eat Sugar?
+When Can Babies Have Sugar?

 Infants and Young Toddlers: Trends in Sugar Consumption

-Statistics from the most recent Feeding Infants and Toddlers Study (2018) capture what’s going on in this area of nutrition for babies and young toddlers.
+As it stands, babies and young toddlers are receiving cookies and other sweets earlier than age two.
+Statistics from the Feeding Infants and Toddlers Study (2018) capture what’s going on in the nutrition of babies and young toddlers.
 They found:

 • About 75 percent of 2- to 3-year-olds exceed the upper limit for sodium.

-• Three quarters of children between ages 1 and 2 years eat sweets everyday and 90% of 2 -to 3- year olds do.
+• Three quarters of children between ages 1 and 2 years eat sweets every day, and 90% of 2 -to 3- year-olds do.

 2. Sugary Treats are High in Calories